 See our Chapters webpage for resources local to specific states.

-We recommend reading the article in the International Journal of Yoga Therapy, titled Secularity: Guiding Questions for Inclusive Yoga in Schools.
+We recommend reading this perspective piece published in the International Journal of Yoga Therapy, titled Secularity: Guiding Questions for Inclusive Yoga in Schools.
 It focuses on the legal imperative and the relationship between secularism and access and inclusivity.

 To post a resource, email Tracy your .png logo, web link, and approx. 50-100 word description.